queertype/queertype.github.io/_posts/2021-05-02-SchusterFraktur.md

 In total, Schuster Fraktur contains 627 glyphs.
 The base set includes Uppercase and Lowercase, numerals, punctuation, special characters, and glyphs in the Latin Extended-A Unicode block.
 It also includes a stylistic set and discretionary ligatures for setting Fraktur type in its original format.
 This stylistic set includes alternate lowercase forms, capitals, and a dot accent & dieresis that follow Unger’s original design.

-{% include figure image_path="/assets/images/posts/Unger/Unger-Caps.svg" %}

-{% include figure image_path="/assets/images/posts/Unger/Schuster-Caps.svg" %}
+{% include figure image_path="/assets/images/posts/Unger/UngerSchusterCaps-Hor.svg" class="ungerswap" %}